DFHack/dfhack/Readme.rst

 gui/liquids
 ===========

-To use, bind to a key and activate in the 'k' mode.
+To use, bind to a key (the example config uses Alt-L) and activate in the 'k' mode.

 .. image:: images/liquids.png